has a list of movies (like Little Miss Sunshine, above) about family members supporting each other – as Elizabeth and Mary did.

 You can read about giving birth at Childbirth in the ancient world (preparing for the birth, midwives, the delivery, care of the newborn baby, and birth control).

-In ancient times, women hunched themselves over a hole hollowed in the ground, standing on bricks or stones placed at either side.
+Note: In ancient times, women hunched themselves over a hole hollowed in the ground, standing on bricks or stones placed at either side.
 They gave birth in a squatting position, with relatives and friends taking turns to support them under the arms.
 In the Roman world there were special birthing chairs with a U-shaped hole in the seat and supports for the feet and back, but we have no way of knowing whether this latest medical technology had reached Roman-era Jerusalem.
 Childbirth in ancient times

 Elizabeth had a son, and all her friends and relatives were overjoyed for her.
 She seems to have recovered well from the birth itself, because eight days afterwards she was up and around, ready to attend the circumcision of her son.